ethereum/ethereum-org-website/src/content/roadmap/index.md

 - The Splurge: other upgrades that don't fit well into the previous categories.

 We decided not to persist this terminology on this page because we wanted to use a simpler and more user-centric model.

-### Is the roadmap set in stone?

-No!
-The roadmap is the current plan for upgrading Ethereum in the near term and also far into the future.
-The roadmap can change as new information and new technology becomes available.
-For example, the original Ethereum roadmap intended for sharding to be implemented before The Merge.
-However, scaling by rollups developed much faster than expected and the roadmap was updated to focus on layer 2 scaling first, allowing The Merge to happen sooner than originally anticipated.
-The roadmap is a set of intentions for improving Ethereum - it is the research and developer community's best guess about where we should go from here.

-### When will the roadmap be finished?

-The current roadmap contains some upgrades that will be implemented in the next 6 months (e.g. staking withdrawals) and others that will probably take 5-10 years to be fully implemented (e.g. quantum resistance).
-The precise timing of each upgrade is very difficult to predict as many roadmap items are worked on in parallel and develop at different speeds.
-The relative urgency of different upgrades can also change over time depending on external factors (e.g. a sudden leap in the performance and availability of quantum computers may make quantum resistant cryptography more urgent).

-One way to think about Ethereum development is by analogy to biological evolution.
-A network that is able to adapt to new challenges and maintain fitness is more likely to succeed that one that is resistant to change.
-We aim for homeostasis rather than ossification, although as the network evolves to become more and more performant, scalable and secure over time fewer and fewer changes to the protocol will be required.